Easy Chili Recipe

 Ingredients

-• 1 or 2 teaspoons shortning or vegetable oil
+• Shortening or vegetable oil: 1 or 2 teaspoons

-• 1-1/2 to 2 pounds of good quality lean ground beef or ground sirloin.
+• Good quality lean ground beef or ground sirloin: 1-1/2 to 2 pounds

-Coat the bottom of a big pot (6 quarts or so) with melted shortning or oil.
+Coat the bottom of a big pot (6 quarts or so) with oil or melted shortening.
 You don't need much, just enough to keep the meat from sticking.
 Now add the meat and let it cook for a few minutes over medium heat.
 Don't let it start to stick.

 When the meat is starting to cook and is breaking apart, add the chopped onion and stir it into the meat.
 Now add the powdered ingredients and stir them all in.
 Stir this a few times while it's cooking.